stoeps13/connections-doc/source/admin/admin/t_admin_communities_filter_active_content.md

 Communities provides a filter that prevents users from using rich text descriptions with malicious scripts that are started when other users visit Communities.
 You can disable this filter to provide richer options for content in any Communities text input field.

+!!! note
-**Note:** Disabling this filter introduces vulnerability to cross-site scripting \(XSS\) and other types of malicious attack.
+    Disabling this filter introduces vulnerability to cross-site scripting \(XSS\) and other types of malicious attack.
 See *Securing applications from malicious attack* for additional information.

 1. To configure the active content filter, complete the following steps.
 2. Start the wsadmin client from the following directory of the system on which you installed the Deployment Manager: